swissbib/metadataNationalLicencesDocumentation/pages/general/final-report-2017-11.md

  * Consistent wording between SWITCH and Swissbib
  * Better handling of the terms of use
  * No requirement to enter the password multiple times (in SWITCH and Swissbib)
- * Support in 3 languages (German, French, English).
-Italian implemented in Swissbib but not yet in SWITCH.
+ * Support in 4 languages (German, French, English, Italian)
  * No requirement to activate the temporary or permanent access manually.
 If a Swiss phone number is available, temporary access is automatically activated.
 As soon as the postal address has been verified, permanent access is granted.
  * After receiving the letter and verifying the code, the user is automatically redirected to Swissbib